stain/s11.no/content/2022/phd/introduction/index.md

 ## Research Outline and Questions {#intro:outline}

-Following the motivation in [Section 1.1](#ch10:motivation), this section elaborates Research Questions (RQ) on three interlinked ideas:
+Following the motivation in [Section 1.1](#ch10:motivation), this section elaborates my Research Questions (RQ) on three interlinked ideas:

 1. Realization of the FAIR Digital Object concept using Web technologies.
 2. Implementing FAIR Research Objects with an pragmatic use of Linked Data practices.